Le107/openvoice-cli-script/Origin/readme.txt

-reference audio files for tone color extraction
+Reference audio files for tone color extraction.
+The files must have the same name and extension as in the Trans folder.